lue-bird/game_jam_gleam_2025_entry/README.md

 - optional: add text and sound for ending
 - optional: add win condition like reaching the moon
 - optional: add animations for most things that have a sound and ending
-- optional: background planets, in maybe birds & trees
+- optional: background planets, in maybe trees
 - no idea how: optimize